 Mobile phone viruses are fairly similar to computer viruses in that they can steal or destroy your data, or even leave your device unusable.
 Fortunately, they’re not common, and they’re pretty easy to remove if you know how.
 That’s why today we’re looking at how you can identify and remove a virus from your Android phone.
 So, let’s get started…

 We have come up with something different.
-Let’s take a look into the dark side and see what the worst Android phones from the lower side of the shelf look like – and here’s a little spoiler; there are some real nightmare phones down here.
+Let’s take a look into the dark side and see what the worst Android phones from the lower side of the shelf look like – and here’s a little spoiler; there are some real nightmare phones down here and go down as classics for all the wrong reasons.
 Brace yourself.